Seeing Your CFO as a Strategic Business Partner [& How This Benefits You]

 An operating plan is essentially a budget that dictates how the company can align the business with the strategy— and according to Michael Porter of Harvard Business School, you should be able to see your strategy by looking at your financials.

-This means allocating capital towards people and initiatives that will help drive your strategy.
+This means allocating capital toward people and initiatives that will help drive your strategy.
 What does that look like?
 Let’s take IKEA’s financial strategy as an example:

 IKEA, when compared to other furniture manufacturers, spends comparatively very little money on product development and shipping.
 This aligns perfectly with their mission to deliver simple and elegant self-assembled furniture items.